We wish you and yours a bright and beautiful holiday season. Thank you, as always, for all you do for our home performance industry.

 BPI and Industry News and Highlights of 2019

 Some Highlights of 2019 In 2019, we saw an expansion of our Perks program.
 We now have over 14 different companies with even more discounts on products and services.
-We'll be working with the Building Performance Association (BPA) to bring you even more perks in 2020.
+We'll be working with the Building Performance Association (BPA) to bring you additional perks in 2020.
 If you have ideas on the types of things you'd like to see, please let us know!
-Email us at firstname.lastname@example.org
+Email us at bpiperks.org

 Regarding the BPA, 2019 was a huge year for them and our entire home performance community.
-The Association was formed through the re-alignment of three organizations, with a special linkage to us.
-The Association now consists of the assets and staff from Efficiency First, Home Energy Magazine, and the Home Performance Coalition, which itself was the result of a merger of Affordable Comfort, Inc. and the National Home Performance Council (NHPC).
-They also produce the National Home Performance Conference, the industry’s largest gathering of home performance experts, along with industry leaders, partners, and innovators and regional conferences like the upcoming Northeast Regional Conference on February 11th and 12th in Saratoga Springs, NY.
+The Association was formed through the re-alignment of three organizations, with a special linkage to BPI.
+The BPA now includes the assets and staff from Efficiency First, Home Energy Magazine, and the Home Performance Coalition (HPC).
+HPC was initially formed as the result of a merger of Affordable Comfort, Inc. and the National Home Performance Council (NHPC).
+The BPA also produces the National Home Performance Conference, the industry’s largest gathering of home performance experts, industry leaders, partners, and innovators, and hosts regional conferences including the upcoming Northeast Regional Conferenceon February 11th and 12th, 2020 in Saratoga Springs, NY.
+(Watch for information on the pre-conference meeting BPI will host the afternoon of Monday, February 10th in Saratoga, giving our stakeholders a chance to meet BPI staff in person and discuss BPI's plans for the future.)

-Because we recognize that you have invested a significant amount of time and money in building your career in the home and building performance industry, we worked with BPA to offer you 12 months of membership in the Association at no additional charge to you.
+Because BPI recognizes that you have invested a significant amount of time and money in building your career in the home and building performance industry, we worked with the BPA to offer you 12 months of membership in the Association at no additional charge to you.
 In partnering with the BPA, we make our industry stronger and give all of us a voice and a place at the table.
-The Association works at the local, state, and national level to influence policy.
-As a certification development organization, though we support all initiatives that promote policies and the creation of jobs in the home performance industry, BPI is not allowed by law to work to influence policies and laws.
-BPA can do that for you and your business.
-They promote workforce development and together we provide access to the Home Depot rebate program.Here is a link to some of their recent local, state and national involvement in the policies that affect us all.
+The Association works at local, state, and national levels to influence policy.
+As a certification development organization, though we support all initiatives that promote policies and the creation of jobs in the home performance industry, by law, BPI is not allowed to work to influence policies and laws.
+The BPA can do that for you and your business.
+The BPA promotes workforce development and together we provide access to the Home Depot rebate program.Here is a link to some of the BPA's recent local, state and national involvement in the policies that affect us all.
 Your membership in the BPA also provides you with:

-BPI is following industry best practice in the redesign of the certifications by having a scheme committee made up of Subject Matter Experts (SME’s) determine the KSA’s and JTA’s needed, along with exam blueprints, exam questions, and finally a valid cut score after the pilot is complete.
-The goal is to launch the two new certifications and retire the current BA and Envelope certifications by sometime in second quarter of 2020.
+BPI is following industry best practices in the redesign of the certifications by utilizing a scheme committee made up of industry SMEs to determine the knowledge, skills, and abilities (KSA) and a job task analysis (JTA) for both certifications, along with exam blueprints, exam questions, and finally a valid cut score after pilot testing is complete.
+The goal is to launch the new BAT and updated BA certifications sometime in the second quarter of 2020.

-Healthy Housing Principles (HHP) Reference Guide, Exam and Certificate Release One of the most exciting things that happened in 2019 was the development of our highly anticipated new BPI Certificate of Knowledge.
+Healthy Housing Principles (HHP) Reference Guide, Exam and Certificate Release One of the most exciting things that happened in 2019 was the development of our highly anticipated new BPI Certificate of Knowledge for Healthy Housing Principles (HHP).
 The HHP is a new reference guide with a companion certificate-based exam for individuals interested in the essentials of healthy housing, without necessarily needing the hands-on field training and testing required to become a BPI Certified Professional.

-These principles help you explain to clients that key factors in a home can negatively impact occupant health.
+These HHP principles help you explain to clients that key factors in a home can negatively or positively impact occupant health.
 The HHP examines the eight (8) “Keep It” principles of a healthy home: Keep it dry, clean, well-ventilated, pest-free, contaminant-free, safe, well-maintained, and thermally controlled.
 It also describes how the physical properties of heat, moisture, and airflow affect the indoor environment of our homes.
 These principles are important to anyone concerned with how the indoor environment of a home can affect the health and quality of life of its occupants.
-The HHP is tailored for individuals who want to take a proactive step towards a career in the intersection between building performance and the health of the occupants.
+The HHP is tailored for individuals who want to take proactive steps toward understanding the intersection between the building science related to the house as a system and the impact of housing on the health of the occupants.

 The HHP is recommended for community health workers, in-home nurses, technicians, realtors, home inspectors, appraisers, mortgage and energy efficiency financing officers, career and vocational counselors, state and local agencies, Local fire, police and EMTs, local Department of Housing and Community Development (DHCDs), and students at all levels from high schools, colleges and universities.

-There will be much more information to come.
-Please see the next item in our newsletter for information on an HHP training.
+There will be much more information available in the near future.
+Please see the next item in our newsletter for the opportunity to attend an upcoming HHP training.

 The CHEE20 showcases the groundbreaking research of the American Council for an Energy-Efficient Economy (ACEEE) and highlights the ACEEE's Health and Environment program as well as the work of prominent experts and academics in this growing field.

-If you are attending CHEE20, you can register for that and the pre-conference HHP training workshop and save $300 on the workshop training.
+If you are attending CHEE20, you can register for the full conference and the pre-conference HHP training workshop and save $300 on the HHP workshop training single day price.
 Register by clicking the "Register" button on the conference Registration page here and then choose the "General Attendee," "Speaker/Moderator," or "Student" registration option.
-During the registration process, you will be able to register for the workshop at a $300 savings.
+During the registration process, you will be able to register for the workshop for an additional $100.00 added to the full conference price.

 Is Saving Money in 2020 on Your List of Resolutions?
-We can help.
-We were very happy to bring you 1-800-flowers.com and their 11 associated brands, just in time for your holiday gift- giving, but remember that 15% to 20% discount, like all the perks on the BPI Perks page, is available all year round.
+BPI can help.
+We were very happy to bring you 1-800-FLOWERS.com and their eleven associated brands, just in time for your holiday gift-giving.
+1-800-FLOWERS.com offers a 15% to 20% discount all through the year.
+All the perks on the BPI Perks page, are available all year.
 We have great deals including up to 60% off on tickets to theme parks, movies, Broadway shows and more.

 Visit the BPI Perks page here to see all available discounts.
 BPI Stakeholders can access the discounts by logging into your BPI Account, going to the News & Resources section, selecting the "BPI Stakeholder Discounts" folder and opening the "BPI Perks" document.
 For BPI Product Listing manufacturers, Rater Companies, and CEU providers, please email us to get registered.